panosc-eu/panosc/Work Packages/WP7 Sustainability/project meetings/2020-05-06/Minutes.md

 PaNOSC partners will provide feedback on this document within Monday 11 May 2020.
 Ornela will write to the WG to know if they still accept feedback or if they are already finalizing the new version.

-2. Task 7.2 - Metrics and cost for the Photon and Neutron community EOSC Ornela presented a document with few points based on the exchanges had so far, highlighting the main issues on which the partners should reach a common point of view before starting with the collection of costs (goal, scope, methodology).
+2. Task 7.2 - Metrics and cost for the Photon and Neutron community EOSC Ornela presented a document with few points based on the exchanges so far, highlighting the main issues on which the partners should reach a common point of view before starting with the collection of costs (goal, scope, methodology).
 The team had a discussion.
 The main decisions can be summarized as follows:
 •	WP7 agreed to collect the full cost of setting up and maintaining (operating) the infrastructure required for providing FAIR data
 •	Costs will be collected for every single partner.
 •	More advanced infrastructures (in terms of FAIRness) will collect and report their previous investments